Sodium-ion Batteries: A Boon for EV & Stationary Energy Storage Systems

 The research on replacing lithium-ion batteries in day-to-day life with sodium-ion batteries is still nascent.
 But, it is powered by the many advantages of sodium-ion batteries.

-3. Not to mention, sodium-ion batteries are safer than lithium-ion batteries, as they have a lower risk of thermal runaway
+- Not to mention, sodium-ion batteries are safer than lithium-ion batteries, as they have a lower risk of thermal runaway.

-4. Even though their energy density is lower than lithium-ion batteries, they have a higher energy density than other types of batteries, such as lead-acid or nickel-cadmium.
+- Although their energy density is lower than that of lithium-ion batteries, it is higher than that of other types of batteries, such as lead-acid or nickel-cadmium.
 This allows them to store more energy per unit of weight or volume, making them a more efficient solution for energy storage.

 How will Sodium-ion Batteries Change the Future of Energy Storage?